 This special interaction between mother and baby, in particular, helps calm babies so they cry less and sleep more.
 It has also been shown to boost brain development.
 According to an article in Scientific American, children who lived in a deprived environment like an orphanage had higher levels of the stress hormone cortisol than those who lived with their parents.
 Scientists believe that the lack of physical contact in the orphanages is a major factor in these physical changes.

 Finally, numerous studies on the effects of massage show the positive benefits it offers to reduce anxiety in children.
 Massage is also a good way for parents to connect to their children, both physically and emotionally.
 Starting in infancy, a parent can begin to massage their child, which can create a strong bond.
 Studies have shown children and adults who receive massage experience less anxiety during academic stress, hospital stays, and other stressful events.

 So, how can you bring more affection into your family's day?

 From the moment you bring your baby home from the hospital, be sure to hold, touch, and rock them in your arms.

 Spend many precious moments caressing your baby so that their skin can touch your skin.

 Do fun activities like dancing together or creating silly games like pretending to be a hugging or kissing monster.

-In the recent Trolls movie, the trolls wore watches with alarm clocks that would go off every hour for hug time.
-If that’s what it takes, then set yourself an alarm.
+In the movie Trolls, the trolls wore watches with alarm clocks that would go off every hour for hug time.
+If that's what it takes, then set yourself an alarm.
 Or make sure to give your kids a hug during certain times of the day, such as before they leave for school, when they get home from school, and before bedtime.